Rari-Capital/semicen/RIP-12.md

 - This proposal, if passed, will grant the RCAP team permission to swap out the current centralized rebalancer address for the Semicen contract.

 - It also grants the team permission to update the performance fee allocations by lowering the amount of fees that are sent to the smart treasury (currently 45%) to a minimum of 35% and allocate up to 10% of interest fees earned to rewarding rebalancers.
 The allocation of rebalancer fees will be dynamically lowered to ensure rebalancers are only earning a minimal amount of profit (earnings after gas costs).
-  - It may be neccessary to re-evaluate the amount of fees that are allocated to rebalancers in the future which is why this proposal gives a safe amount of flexibility (a max of 10% of the pool's performance fees given to rebalancers, can be lowered without a vote) but also is aware that it may be neccessary to re-evaluate the allocations in the future if pool liquidity/or gas costs change dramatically.
+  - It may be necessary to re-evaluate the amount of fees that are allocated to rebalancers in the future which is why this proposal gives a safe amount of flexibility (a max of 10% of the pool's performance fees given to rebalancers, can be lowered without a vote) but also is aware that it may be necessary to re-evaluate the allocations in the future if pool liquidity/or gas costs change dramatically.

 #### To learn more about the technical details and implementation of the Semicen contract, you are welcome to view the Github repo at https://github.com/Rari-Capital/semicen!